- Ph.D. in Geology, Victoria University of Wellington, New Zealand, 2003-2006

 Title: “Transient fault-slip accumulation on continental fault systems and active subduction margins”.

-2015 Recognition of Research Publication, Nature
+2015 Recognition of Research Publication from Nature.

 The article of Mouslopoulou et al. ‘Clusters of mega-earthquakes on upper plate faults control the Eastern Mediterranean hazard’, Geophys.
 Res.
 Lett., 42 10,282–10,289 was included in the Research Highlights of Nature for 2015.